 When a sophomore in high school, Kathleen moved with her parents, in an abrupt relocation across the country, to sprawling Los Angeles—a change that would leave an indelible mark on her sensibilities and as yet unimagined career as a writer.
 College years took her north to the Bay Area: Berkeley, San Francisco, and finally towns in Marin County, where she dallied for twenty-three years.
 She led wilderness trips for inner-city youth, and then, with a woman named Susan, started up a drywall taping company they dubbed (in lieu of the suggested Mud Hens) O’ Holy Mud.
 They became renown as women in the trades, and taped, among other places, the Grateful Dead digs, the room where Star Wars was written, and Melvin Belli’s San Francisco penthouse.

 Kathleen’s days also remained full of the open air.
 She guided whitewater rafting trips all over the western U.S. and Canada and rolled across three Rocky Mountain states by horse and wagon.
-Her writing life first sprang from her river trips, in the era when backcountry regulations requiring the use of portable toilets and packing out human waste were just getting started.
+Her writing life sprang first from her river trips, in the era before backcountry regulations required the use of portable toilets and the practice of packing out human waste was just getting started.
 She aimed to ease the embarrassment and awkwardness that city folks experienced in trying to squat in the wild, as well as to save favorite beaches from assaults of soiled diapers and toilet paper, and to protect mountain streams from fecal pollution.
-Her instructive guidebook, How to Shit in the Woods, now in its fourth edition, grew from a collection of graceless, laughable worst-ordeal stories, many of them her own.
+Her instructive guidebook, How to Shit in the Woods, known as ‘’the backpackers bible’’ and now in its fourth iteration, grew from a collection of graceless, laughable worst-ordeal stories, many of them her own.